The Best External Power Banks for Gaming Laptops

 It’s like having a water tank that is full (=lots of stored power), but it can only supply water in a small trickle like a water fountain (= low power output) — Forget about taking a shower with that water output!
 A battery pack must be capable of spurting out power like a high-pressure jet stream to keep your laptop or notebook computer running.

-This analysis covers three power banks that can fit into the second pocket of most laptop backpacks where the AC power adapter and extra batteries usually go.
+This analysis covers four power banks that can fit into the second pocket of most laptop backpacks where the AC power adapter and extra batteries usually go.
 If you can carry around even larger sizes (lunch pail size), take a look at our recommended portable power stations.

 To better compare with your laptop, the specs of our tested laptops (120W, 230W) are shown at the end of this article.